Russian President Putin has ordered the invasion of Ukraine, unleashing Russian air power and sending troops into the country on 24 February 2022.

 Prior to these developments, global economic uncertainty had already been elevated.
 Fears of higher inflation and higher official interest rates had resulted in falling share prices and higher bond yields.
 With the outbreak of hostilities, share prices have fallen further and investors have sought the safety of gold and government bonds, driving bond prices sharply higher and yields lower.
 In addition, oil prices have risen sharply on fears that Russia, the world’s second largest oil producer, would either restrict supply or be locked out of an already tight world oil market.

 The United States and the European Union have clearly stated that they will not deploy troops into the Ukraine.
-They have, however, provided military aid and levied extensive sanctions against Russia and its leadership, the Russian central bank and sovereign wealth fund, as well as a number of prominent oligarchs.
+They have, however, provided (and continue to provide) military aid and levied extensive sanctions against Russia and its leadership, the Russian central bank and sovereign wealth fund, as well as a number of prominent oligarchs.

 So far, sanctions have been designed to minimise economic and financial disruption to the US, Europe, and other countries.
-Most significantly, these sanctions have yet to affect Russian energy exports, a development that could cause a recession in Europe, but the risk of further action remains very high.
+Most significantly, these sanctions have yet to significantly affect Russian energy exports, a development that could cause a recession in Europe, but the risk of further action remains very high.

 How are share markets being affected?